One Woman Among A Chorus of Fifty Men

 ”My parents’ dreams for me have come true," she beams.
 "I have lived my life with music."

-in Williamstown when she was twelve, studying keyboard
+Congregational Church in Williamstown when she was twelve, studying keyboard at the

-elementary school children in Brookline, and her current
+music to elementary school children in Brookline, and her current musical venture:

 The Apollo Club has a long history, which Dunn is both conscious and considerate of.